1+1 (TV channel): Dancing with the Stars

-Dance competition television series, part of international syndication of the same name.
-The format of the show consists of a celebrity paired with a professional dancer.
-Each couple performs predetermined dances and competes against the others for judges' points and audience votes.
-The couple receiving the lowest combined total of judges' points and audience votes is eliminated each week until only the champion dance pair remains.
+A dance competition television series, "Dancing with the Stars" is part of the international syndication under the same name.
+The show pairs a celebrity with a professional dancer, and the couples perform pre-determined dances, competing for judges' scores and audience votes.
+Each week, the couple with the lowest combined judges' scores and audience votes gets eliminated, until the final champion dance pair remains.

 Evening Quarter

-Vechirnii Kvartal is a comedy series developed by Kvartal 95 Studio, created by Volodymyr Zelensky, a series that has been broadcast on TV channel since 2012.
-The members of comedy team of the same name tell the audience jokes, perform comedy numbers in a satire manner.
+"Vechirnii Kvartal" is a comedy series developed by Kvartal 95 Studio and created by Volodymyr Zelensky.
+Since 2012, the series has been broadcast on the TV channel.
+The comedy team members entertain the audience with jokes and satirical comedy sketches.